Thursday, July 11, 2013

 Haym Salomon Advertising in The Freeman's Journal or the North-American Intelligencer, Philadelphia, PA dated July 31, 1782

-On January 6, 1785, Haym Salomon died in Philadelphia, with the Independent Gazetteer reporting:
+On January 6, 1785, Haym Salomon died in Philadelphia.
+The Independent Gazetteer reported:

 Thursday, last, expired, after a lingering illness, Mr. Haym Salomon, an eminent broker of this city, was a native of Poland, and of the Hebrew nation.
 He was remarkable for his skill and integrity in his profession, and for his generous and humane deportment.
 His remains were yesterday deposited in the burial ground of the synagogue of this city.